UMCUGenetics/HapSMA/README.md

-# NextflowONT
+# NextflowSMA
-Nextflow Oxford Nanopore Technologies workflow\
+Workflow SMA for Oxford Nanopore Technologies sequencing data\
 Note: this workflow hase been tested on R9.4.1 sequencing data with guppy_6.1.2 basecalling only.\
 Note: current workflow setup has been tested on Rocky Linux 8 combined with Slurm Workload Manager.